LuEklund/LuEklund/README.md

 :man_technologist: I am currently studying Software development at Hive Helsinki, with a keen interest in hands-on experiences.

-🚀 I'm eager to delve into the realm of startups, particularly those associated with game development and mobile application."
+🚀 I'm eager to delve into the realm of startups, particularly those associated with game development and mobile application.

-📚 I love to read books about personal growth, critical thinking, start-ups and a bit of philosophy.
+📚 I love to read books about personal growth, critical thinking, start-ups and philosophy.

 ⌚ When I'm not working, I love going to the gym or spending time with my family.